Francis William Newman: Family

 Newman was married twice, firstly on 23 December 1835 to Maria Kennaway (died 1876).
 She was the second daughter of Sir John Kennaway, 1st Baronet, and a Plymouth Sister.
 They had met at Escot House in 1834.
 Francis's mother Jemima was at the end of her life — she died in spring 1836 — but welcomed Maria to the Newman family home.
 John Henry Newman found that unacceptable.
 By 1840 the brothers were more reconciled, at least in correspondence.

 Maria's sister Frances married Edward Cronin in 1838.

 The couple had no children.
 Under the will of John Sterling (died 1844), Francis became guardian of his orphaned son Edward Conyngham Sterling.
 Edward (Teddy) went to live with the Newmans in Manchester; for a while his younger brother, John Barton Sterling was there also − their sisters went to their uncle Anthony Coningham Sterling.
 Edward Sterling was an artist, and married in 1868 Bertha Stone, a suffragist, daughter of Frank Stone.
 Born in 1831 on Munro Plantation, St Vincent, he died in 1877.
 He had a house built in Sheffield Terrace, London, in 1876, by Alfred Waterhouse.

 Secondly, Newman married Eleanor Williams on 3 December 1878.

 Death

-After his retirement from University College, Newman continued to live for some years in London, subsequently removing to Clifton, and eventually to Weston-super-Mare, where he died in 1897.
+After his retirement from University College, Newman continued to live for some years in London, subsequently moving to Clifton, and eventually to Weston-super-Mare, where he died in 1897.
 He had been blind for five years before his death, but retained his faculties to the last.

 Newman's funeral address was given by John Temperley Grey.
 It contained the comment that he was "a saint in the very thick of life's battle."